joshuacano/techcrunch_crawler/README.md

 The testing was done using the pytest and mock libraries.

 ## A few notes:
-- As standard practice, please use the requirements.txt file to install any dependencies (pip install -r requirements.txt)
+- As standard practice, please use the requirements.txt file to install any dependencies (pip install -r requirements.txt).
 - There is a method to clean a url of all arguments after the slash (I.e. ?view=mobile or #comments), hence greatly reducing the number of urls to search. this may or may not want to be done.
 - We are only checking distinct url's listed.
-- Obviously the program is tightly tied to the current techcrunch layout, any changes to the layout will cause some major issues
+- Obviously the program is tightly tied to the current techcrunch layout, any changes to the layout will cause some major issues.
 - Currently the output is sorted by url, feel free to change this in in the last line of the script.
 - I tried to follow pep8 as close as I can.
 The Test's could certainly be coded more modularly, but I feel like the test code is "good enough" for now.